AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 ![]({{ site.url }}/_data/corr_heatmap.png)
 _Notice the last 3 columns, especially the last one, and their color on every row._

 You probably heard that we want the features in the dataset to be as independent as possible.
-The reason is that a lot of machine learning models assume this independence in order to have a simpler algorithm.
-Some more info on this topic can be found [here](https://datascience.stackexchange.com/questions/24452/in-supervised-learning-why-is-it-bad-to-have-correlated-features) and [here](https://towardsdatascience.com/why-exclude-highly-correlated-features-when-building-regression-model-34d77a90ea8e), but the gist of it is that having redundant information in linear models destabilizes the model, and in turn it is more likely to mess up.
-On numerous ocasions I noticed this problem, sometimes even with non-linear models, and purging the dataset from correlated features usually gives a slight increase in model's performance characteristic.
+The reason is that a lot of machine learning models assume this independence to have a simpler algorithm.
+Some more info on this topic can be found [here](https://datascience.stackexchange.com/questions/24452/in-supervised-learning-why-is-it-bad-to-have-correlated-features) and [here](https://towardsdatascience.com/why-exclude-highly-correlated-features-when-building-regression-model-34d77a90ea8e), but the gist of it is that having redundant information in linear models destabilizes the model, and in turn, it is more likely to mess up.
+On numerous occasions, I noticed this problem, sometimes even with non-linear models, and purging the dataset from correlated features usually gives a slight increase in the model's performance characteristic.

 Back to our main topic.
 Given that our new features are indeed correlated with some of the existing ones, what if we use only the distances to the cluster means as features, will it work then?